SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 This task of the CodeCommons project aims to identify to which thematics a software project is related, by collecting metadata from research publications, referenced by several platforms (e.g. HAL, Open Alex).

 The collected data will be structured in a unified data model.

 **Includes work**

-- Design the unfied data model for publications metadata, based on a benchmark of existing models like OpenAlex
+- Design the unified data model for publications metadata, based on a benchmark of existing models like OpenAlex
 - Implement and deploy crawlers for publications metadata for each identified platform